 New Bridge Field Definition Description The editable Description field allows you to add a descrip- tion of the interface.
 If the description field is not com- pleted the field will default to a computed value to describe the interface.
 Enable Spanning Tree Protocol Enable or disable Spanning Tree Protocol.
-See "Spanning Tree Protocol" on page 123.
+See "Spanning Tree Protocol" on page 135.
 Network Inter- face Selection Click the checkbox of each network interface you want to include in the bridge.
 Available interfaces include Ethernet and VLAN interfaces that are not part of another bond or bridge.
 Bond interfaces can be included in a bridge by using the ogcli tool.
-See Support for Bonds in Bridges on Zendesk.
+See Support for Bonds in Bridges in the Knowledge Base.
 Primary Interface Select the interface that is to be used for selecting the MAC address of the aggregate.
 The new bond inherits the MAC address of the primary interface.
 On creation, any Network Connections which exist on the Primary Interface will be attached to the Bond/Bridge after it is initially cre- ated.
 When a Bond/Bridge is deleted, any Network Con- nections which exist on the aggregate interface are handed over to the Primary Interface.
 Inherited Connections When the Primary Interface is selected, the connections inherited by the new bridge are listed here.
-Edit 🎤 Click to edit the details of an existing interface.